Rana Ayyub

-Rana Ayyub is an Indian journalist and opinion columnist with The Washington Post.
+Rana Ayyub (born 1 May 1984) is an Indian journalist and opinion columnist with The Washington Post.
 She is author of the investigative book Gujarat Files: Anatomy of a Cover Up.

 Background and family

 Rana Ayyub was born in Mumbai, India.
-Her father Mohammad Ayyub Waqif, was a writer with Blitz, a Mumbai-based magazine, and an important member of the progressive writers movement.
-The city witnessed riots in 1992–93, during which time the family moved to the Muslim-majority suburb of Deonar, which is where Rana largely grew up.
+Her father Mohammad Ayyub Waqif, was a writer with Blitz, a Mumbai-based magazine, and a member of the progressive writers movement.
+Her uncle, Abdul Haq Azmi, was a distinguished scholar of Hadith and served as a senior professor at Darul Uloom Deoband.

+She contracted polio at the age of five, leaving her left hand and right leg immobile, and eventually recovered from the disease.
+When Mumbai witnessed riots in 1992–93, Ayyub's father was warned by a Sikh friend that local men were coming after his daughters.
+Rana, nine at the time, fled with her sister to stay with the Sikh friend's relatives for three months before reuniting with their family in Deonar, a Muslim-majority suburb, which is where she largely grew up.
 Ayyub is a practising Muslim.

+She graduated in English literature from the Sophia College for Women of the University of Mumbai in Breach Candy, where she was a classmate of Richa Chada and Shuchi Talati.

 Career

+Investigative journalist at Tehelka

-Rana's worked for Tehelka (lit. "commotion/uproar"), a Delhi-based investigative and political news magazine.
-Rana has previously been critical of the BJP in general and Narendra Modi.
-By her own account, a report done by Rana Ayyub was instrumental in sending Amit Shah, a close associate of Narendra Modi, to jail for several months in 2010.
+Ayyub worked for Tehelka (lit. "commotion/uproar"), a Delhi-based investigative and political news magazine.
+By her own account, a report by her was instrumental in sending Amit Shah, a close associate of Narendra Modi, to jail for several months in 2010.

-At Tehelka, Rana worked as an investigative journalist and her big assignment was to carry out the sting operation upon which her book Gujarat Files was based.
+At Tehelka, Ayyub worked as an investigative journalist and her big assignment was to carry out the sting operation upon which her book Gujarat Files was based.
 At the end of the sting operation, the management of Tehelka refused to publish any story written by Rana or based on the data collected by her.
-Rana continued to work with Tehelka for several months more.
+Ayyub continued to work with Tehelka for several months more.
 In November 2013, her boss Tarun Tejpal, the editor-in-chief and major shareholder of Tehelka, was accused of sexual harassment by one of his journalist subordinates.
-Rana Ayyub resigned from Tehelka in protest against the organisation's handling of the charge against Tejpal.
+Ayyub resigned from Tehelka in protest against the organisation's handling of the charge against Tejpal.
 She now works independently.

+Opinions writer at The Washington Post

-In September 2019, Washington Post hired her as its contributing writer to the Global Opinions section.
+In September 2019, Washington Post nominated Ayyub as Contributing Global Opinions Writer with the paper.

+In 2021, on the BBC show HARDtalk, Ayyub explained that she is in a position to express critical views about the government because she writes of international media, given that Indian media publications are censoring their journalists.

 In October 2020, HarperCollins India published an open letter written by Ayyub, to protest the controversial appointment of Actor Gajendra Chauhan as the Chairman of Film and Television Institute of India (FTII), as part of the book Inquilab: A Decade of Protest which contains speeches, lectures and letters said to "capture the most important events and issues of the past ten years."